 - Personal tax allowance to increase to £12,500

-- National living wage to rise next April
+- National minimum wage to rise next April

 - Universal credit work allowance increased

 - Premium Bond minimum to be lowered to £25

 - Stamp duty relief to now include shared ownership